acegiak/microblog.pub/docs/kubernetes.md

 these two provide templates that need to be edited to be ready for deployment.

 Further, the Makefile may need some edits too, primarily being:

--Image Names to build too
+- Image Names to build to
--Container register image name  to push the image to a CR when needed
+- Container register image name  to push the image to a CR when needed

 ## Backend